aryan0416/24BAI70697_ADBMS/README.md

 * Database Security
 * Transaction Management
 * Database Administration
-* Advanced Database Management Concepts
+* Computer Networks

 ---

 ## Objectives

-The primary objectives of the practical work are:
+The practical work in this repository is intended to:

-1. To understand advanced database management concepts.
+1. Develop practical knowledge of advanced database management.
-2. To implement SQL queries and database operations.
+2. Implement SQL queries and database operations.
-3. To work with stored procedures, functions, and triggers.
+3. Understand procedures, functions, triggers, and views.
-4. To understand database security and transaction management.
+4. Apply database security and transaction management concepts.
-5. To develop practical skills in database design and administration.
+5. Develop practical database programming and administration skills.
-6. To apply database concepts through practical implementations.
+6. Document and organize academic assignments and experiments.

 ---